Meet Mrs. Peake

 Many believe that although Mary was just a teenager, this was the very moment that served as the catalyst for what became her profound legacy and changed the course of the lives for many generations to come.
 In 1839, at age sixteen Mary returned to live with her mother.
-After being denied access to the classroom, she risked her own freedom as she began secretly teaching escaped slaves and free blacks to read and write.
+After being denied access to the classroom, she risked her own freedom as she began secretly teaching free and enslaved African Americans to read and write.
 Upon her mother remarrying, she and her family relocated to Hampton where she expanded her curriculum and eventually gained the approval of local authorities.
-Mary was one of few black women whose teaching was officially sanctioned by the Union army as the United States entered the Civil War in the 1850s.
+Mary was one of few women of color whose teaching was officially sanctioned by the Union army as the United States entered the Civil War in the 1850s.

-Mary wed Thomas Peake, a freed slave who worked in the merchant marine, in 1851.
+Mary wed Thomas Peake, a formerly enslaved man who worked in the merchant marine, in 1851.
 They had a daughter named Hattie, whom they nicknamed “Daisy”.
 While in Hampton, she also founded a women’s charitable organization, called the Daughters of Zion, whose mission was to assist the poor and the sick.
 She made a living by dressmaking and continued her secret mission of educating her people – both young and old.
-Among her adult students was her stepfather Thompson Walker, who progressed as a more prominent leader of the blacks in Hampton through her teachings.
-Her teachings are largely attributed to fostering the black population of Hampton to develop a literacy rate that outpaced most other communities in the South.
+Among her adult students was her stepfather Thompson Walker, who progressed as a more prominent leader of African Americans in Hampton through her teachings.
+Her teachings are largely attributed to fostering the African American population of Hampton to develop a literacy rate that outpaced most other communities in the South.

-Mary Peake Award for Outstanding Advancement in Education Equity
+Mary Peake Award for Excellence in Education Equity